When you’re working from home power strips and surge protectors are among the most useful organizational tools you can buy.

 Unless the device is specially designed for outdoor use, do not use a power strip outdoors.
 If it is designed for outdoor use, it will be clearly indicated on the packaging or in the promotional listing information on the site you’re buying it from online.

 I keep all of my power strips and surge protectors elevated off the ground and either mounted to my desk, or placed on a surface where they’re not in contact with the ground.
-That way, in the even of a coffee spill or something else, they’re not in danger of malfunctioning because of moisture penetration.
+That way, in the event of a coffee spill (which is more common than I’d like to admit) or something else, they’re not in danger of malfunctioning because of moisture penetration.
 Moisture is the enemy of electricity.

 The only time you should be using a power strip is when you want to power on or off several different devices at one time, or the devices and appliances you’re plugging into it are drawing very low voltage.